 Joint World Climate Research Programme (WCRP) and DCMIP Summer School on Earth System Model Development

-Joint WCRP and DCMIP-2022 Summer School
+Joint WCRP and DCMIP Summer School

 Organized by Peter H. Lauritzen (NCAR), Adam Herrington (NCAR), Christiane Jablonowski (University of Michigan), Hugh Morrison (NCAR), Paul Ullrich (University of California, Davis), Kevin Reed (Stony Brook University), Colin Zarzycki (Penn State University)

-The Dynamical Core Model Intercomparison Project (DCMIP) and its joint World Climate Research Programme (WCRP) Summer School highlights the newest modeling techniques for global climate and weather models.
-It will be held at the National Center for Atmospheric Research (NCAR) in Boulder, CO, in the summer of 2022 (rescheduled from summer 2020, exact future date to be determined), and will emphasize ‘physics-dynamics coupling’ as an overarching theme.
+The Dynamical Core Model Intercomparison Project (DCMIP) and its joint World Climate Research Programme (WCRP) Summer School will highlight the newest modeling techniques for global climate and weather models.
+It will be held at the National Center for Atmospheric Research (NCAR) in Boulder, CO, either in the summer of 2023 or 2024 (rescheduled from summer 2020, exact future date to be determined), and will emphasize ‘physics-dynamics coupling’ as an overarching theme.
 The objectives of the joint WRCP and DCMIP Summer School are (1) to teach a group of about 30 multi-disciplinary students and postdocs how today’s and future atmospheric models are or need to be built, and (2) to use idealized test cases to expose selected model design choices in simplified modeling frameworks based on NCAR’s Community Earth System Model (CESM) and the Department of Energy’s (DoE’s) Energy Exascale Earth System Model (E3SM).
 DCMIP-2021 thereby continues the DCMIP-2008, DCMIP-2012 and DCMIP-2016 model intercomparison and summer school series as well as the 1st and 2nd WRCP summer school series on Climate Model Development.
-The WCRP / DCMIP-2022 event is sponsored by the National Science Foundation (NSF), the Department of Energy (DoE), the WCRP program, NCAR and NOAA.
+The WCRP / DCMIP event is sponsored by the National Science Foundation (NSF), the Department of Energy (DoE), the WCRP program, NCAR and NOAA.

 Emerging Data Science and Machine Learning Opportunities in the Weather and Climate Sciences